isomerpages/nlb-biblioasia/_holding-area/How the CPF Scheme Came to Be.md

 _Committee of Officials Established to Examine the Recommendations of the Brocklehurst and Caine Committee Reports_, 45; “Social Security Scheme for All in Singapore,” _Singapore Standard_, 19 March 1959, 4.
 (From NewspaperSG)

-“Social Security: ‘Not for 2 More Years’,” _Straits Times_, 22 October 1959, 16.
-(From NewspaperSG); _Report of the Central Provident Fund Study Group_, 6–7; Chia, _Central Provident Fund_, 14–15; Low and Aw, _Housing a Healthy, Educated and Wealthy Nation Through the CPF_, 20.

-“C.P.F. – A Savings Scheme: Ahmad.” _Straits Times_, 18 November 1961, 4.&nbsp; (From NewspaperSG)

-Chia, _Central Provident Fund_, 14–15; Low and Aw, _Housing a Healthy, Educated and Wealthy Nation Through the CPF_, 20–21.

-Lee Kuan Yew, _From Third World to First: The Singapore Story, 1965–2000: Memoirs of Lee Kuan Yew_ (Singapore: Marshall Cavendish Editions, 2015), 126.
-(From National Library, Singapore, call no. RSING 959.5705092 LEE)

-Lee, _From Third World to First_, 127.

-Lee, _From Third World to First_, 126–27.

-“What Is the Change to the Enhanced Retirement Sum in 2025?”
-Central Provident Fund Board, last updated 18 October 2024, https://www.cpf.gov.sg/service/article/what-is-the-change-to-the-enhanced-retirement-sum-in-2025.

 [^1]: